maxcabd/nutconv/README.md

 ## More Information
-Currently does not support the batch creation of .nut files.
+* Currently does not support the batch creation of .nut files.
 Drag DDS file(s) one at a time.
+* Only supports DXT1, DXT3, DXT4, B5G5R5A1, B4G4R4A4, B5G6R5, and B8G8R8A formats.

 ## Future Releases
 GUI for exporting, creating, and viewing .nut textures.